fluencelabs/nox/docs/guides/kickstart.md

 ...
 ```

 Now you can open http://localhost:8080/ in your browser.
+You will see an input text box and a disabled button.
+Button will become enabled once AppSession is created.
+You can enter your name, and press `Say hello!` button, and greeting will be displayed next to `Result:`.

-Then open Developer Console, and wait for the following messages:
+You can also open Developer Console, and you'll see a log about session creation:
 ```
 ...
 Connecting web3 to http://207.154.240.52:8545